brian-makes-things/blog/posts/upgrades.md

 title: Time for an Upgrade
 author: Brian VanLoo
 post_status: publish
-post_excerpt: Dusting off our Raspberry Pi cinema camera controller revealed the need for a tech stack overhaul.
-Node version conflicts and outdated dependencies halted development.
-Transitioning to Vue 3 and Pinia for state management was crucial.
-Now, with upgraded software, it's time to integrate changes and ensure compatibility.
+post_excerpt: Previously I'd done some development to build a cinema camera controller powered by a Raspberry Pi. while dusting the project off it became apparent that we'd need to upgrade the technology stack so that we can run it with current OS versions.
+The OS version upgrade then leads to
 comment_status: closed
 stick_post: no
 featured_image: _images/upgrades.jpg